-Your AWP must detail the key milestones and dates in the implementation of the activities you will be delivering under NDAP.
-The AWP may be reviewed from time to time where government priorities change as agreed by both parties, or as agreed in the Activity Work Plan.
+Your AWP must detail the key milestones and dates in the implementation of the activities you will be delivering under NDIS Appeals Program.
+The AWP may be reviewed from time to time where Government priorities change as agreed by both parties, or as agreed in the AWP.
 A template will be provided on commencement of funding.
-Once the AWP and its amendments, following a review, have been agreed to by both parties, it will form part of the agreement.
+Once the AWP and its amendments, following a review, have been agreed by both parties it will form part of the agreement.